Lakhmiri01/Project_Game2048/README.md

 A game of 2048 is played on a 4×4 board.
 Each position on the board may be empty or may contain a tile, and each tile will have a number on it.

-When we start, the board will have two tiles in random locations, each of which either has a “2” or a “4” on it – each has an independent 10% chance of being a “4”, or otherwise a is a “2”.
+When we start, the board will have two tiles in random locations, each of which either has a “2” .

 Moves are performed by shifting all tiles towards one edge – up, down, left, or right.
 When doing this, any tiles with the same value that are adjacent to each other and are moving together will merge and end up with a new tile equal to the sum of the earlier two: